How to Apply

 Taught degrees: the standard requirements for entry into the programme are a 2.1 (with an overall average of 65% or above) or GPA of 3.5, or equivalent.
 A first degree in History or a related subject is required.
 For international or EU applicants, please refer to the 'Information on your Country' webpages or contact Recruitment and Admissions for advice.

-Research degrees: for doctoral research we would normally require a good performance, merit or above, at Master's level or equivalent.
+Research degrees: for doctoral research we would normally require a good performance, with an overall average and Dissertation of 65% or above, at Master's level or equivalent.
 As entrance requirements for other research degrees vary, please contact the Programme Co-ordinator.

 For international students whose first language is not English: we require IELTS of 7.0 (with no component under 7.0) or equivalent (Band A)